Code-Institute-Submissions/alandoherty95-siopa_worldwide_AugResub/TESTING.md

 ## 12. Unresolved Bugs

-In the mobile view, the shopping bag displays the current amount in dollars.
+- Issue: In the mobile view, the shopping bag displays the current amount in dollars.
 In all other views, it is displayed correctly in euro.

+- Issue: In the mobile view, the shopping bag icon in the top right corner is different compared to all other devices.
+The icon on mobile devices appears as a shopping bag, whereas on other devices, it appears as a shopping basket.

+- Issue: Email confirmation are not being received after an order is completed.
+Although, this feature was functioning correctly in development, it is currently not functioning.
+I tried to diagnose the issue beforing submitting but was unable ti do so in the short time remaining.

 <span  id="extra"></span>